 The client name format is a personal preference.
 Most users enter the name “Last Name, First Name”.
 The first name helps to make the overall name unique.
 As your client list grows, the value of the unique name grows.
 Some even add the client ID in with the name.
 Ex.
 “Jones, Jennifer 7189”.
 With the client ID included in the name, the name can be searched by the ID number 7189.

 Is the patient birthday important?

 Though not required, it is a good habit to add the patient birthday to the Metron patient record.
-The birthday does affect image acquisition or image processing.
+The birthday does not affect image acquisition or image processing.
 Metron’s equine podiatry measurement analysis has the option to present score details based in part on equine patient age.
 For those practices that may send X-Ray studies by DICOM to others for review, the accompanying DICOM data will include the patient birthday.
 Any veterinary radiologist will want to know the patient birthday as part of their overall patient/case study.